-Whenever I feel the slightest bit of illness coming on, this is my go-to vegan shiitake mushroom soup recipe.
+Whenever I feel the slightest bit of illness coming on, this is my go-to recipe for tomato-based vegan shiitake mushroom soup.
 Considered a medicinal mushroom, shiitakes boost immunity, are a powerful antioxidant, and offer a fair amount of vitamin B and D. There is nothing like a spicy bowl of shiitake mushroom soup to clear your sinuses!

 While it tastes great on the day of, it’s even better the next day.
 This is also my dad’s favorite soup.
 If it’s dad approved, that definitely means it’s good!
 It makes ~4 servings.